This 1-week Oman itinerary will help you to discover the best places to visit.

 Bimmah Sinkhole

-A nice place to visit is the Bimmah Sinkhole.
-It’s not the wildest and most remote location, but it’s fun to take a dive.
-It’s super easy to reach.
+An excellent place to visit is the Bimmah Sinkhole.
+It’s not the wildest or most remote location, but it’s fun to dive in and super easy to reach.

 Just follow the signs of Bimmah village, where you can take the road to the parking lot.
 After a very short walk, you’ll get to the sinkhole.
 Make sure to be there early; many tourists and locals will visit the place.